prest/prest/.github/ISSUE_TEMPLATE/admin_feature_request.md

 ---
 name: 'Admin: Feature request'
-about: Suggest an idea for this project - Admin
+about: 'Suggest an idea for this project - Admin'
 labels: 'Feature', 'Software: admin'
 ---